eohtake/javaplugin64/README.md

 }
 ```

-* When a new version of Java Plugin is available, (or the silent install switche changes) you just need to override the parameters:
+* When a new version of Java Plugin is available, (or the silent install switch changes) you just need to override the parameters:

 ```puppet
 node 'default' {